Introducing Whitman County

 Whitman County Agriculture

 The University aside, Whitman County is primarily an agricultural land.
-Crops include wheat, barley, lentils and dry peas.
+Crops, for instance, include wheat, barley, lentils and dry peas.
 The average size farm is 1,222 acres and wheat alone accounts for 486,853 harvested acres.
 Driving the back roads of the County, you drive through seemingly endless fields of wheat or barley, and the occasional cow.
-Cattle don’t make up a large portion of the agriculture here.
+Cattle, however, don’t make up a large portion of the agriculture here.
 But of all the farms I passed, the barn shown above has to be one of the most unusual.
 It is located just west of the town of St. John.

 I have posted a portfolio of the photos I took on my drive.
 Click here to go to that Behance.Net portfolio.

 This blog was… how do I say it?
 Relevant!!
 Finally I have found something that helped me.
 Cheers!